geeksoflondon/geeksoflondon.github.com/source/_posts/2012-07-11-movie-club-number-1.markdown

 This Monday we're holding the first **Geeks of London Movie Club**.
 This will be a monthly meetup for fans of movies to get out of the house and enjoy a movie with other geeks.

-Our first movie will be **The Amazing Spider-Man** but the next movies will be chosen by you.
+Our first movie will be **The Amazing Spider-Man**, but the next movies will be chosen by you.

 ![The Amazing Spider-Man](/images/posts/spiderman.png)